3ein39/odin-LocalLibrary/README.md

 This project idea is inspired by the [MDN Web Docs Local Library Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Tutorial_local_library_website).
 We extend our gratitude to MDN for providing a valuable resource for learning and practicing web development with Express and related technologies.

-This project is open-source and available under the [License Name] license.
-See the [LICENSE.md](LICENSE.md) file for details.